Bobby Tambling: Ireland

 In 1973 Tambling quit Crystal Palace and moved to Ireland.
 Tambling was a committed Jehovah's Witness and volunteered for evangelical duty in County Cork.
 He subsequently played for several clubs in the League of Ireland.
 On the advice of his former Chelsea teammate Paddy Mulligan, he first signed for Cork Celtic.
-In 1974, playing alongside Alfie Hale, Tambling scored 7 goals as he helped Celtic win only their only league title.
+In 1974, playing alongside Alfie Hale, Tambling scored seven goals as he helped Celtic win only their only league title.
 He also played and scored in the 1974–75 European Cup and between 1974 and 1977 also served Celtic as player manager.
 He spent the 1977–78 season at Waterford United, playing alongside Peter Thomas and Johnny Matthews, before switching to Shamrock Rovers for the 1978–79 season.
 He finished his playing career with Cork Alberts.
 Tambling also briefly served as manager of Cork City during the 1984–85 season.
-In more recent times Tambling continues to live in Crosshaven where he also manages the local Munster Senior League side.
+In more recent times Tambling continued to live in Crosshaven where he also managed the local Munster Senior League side.

 International career

 England

-Between 1962 and 1966 Tambling made 3 international appearances for England.
+Between 1962 and 1966 Tambling made three international appearances for England.
 He had previously represented England at Under 23 level.
 He made his full England debut on 21 November 1962 in a 4–0 win against Wales in the British Home Championship.
 On 27 February 1963, he scored his only international goal in a European Nations' Cup qualifier which England lost 5–2 to France at Parc de Princes.
-Tambling would have to wait more than three years for his next game, on 4 May 1966, a 2–0 friendly win against Yugoslavia.
-It would prove to be his last international appearance for England.
+Tambling had to wait more than three years for his next game, on 4 May 1966, a 2–0 friendly win against Yugoslavia.
+It was his last international appearance for England.
 Tambling won all three of his England caps while a Chelsea player.

 League of Ireland XI

-Tambling also played for the League of Ireland XI on at least 2 occasions.
+Tambling also played for the League of Ireland XI on at least two occasions.
 On 21 September 1977 at Dalymount Park he featured against a Republic of Ireland team that included Johnny Giles, Liam Brady, Steve Heighway and Don Givens.
 The league selection lost 2–1.
 On 19 April 1978 Tambling also played against Argentina at the Estadio Alberto J. Armando, in a warm up game as part of their preparations for hosting the 1978 FIFA World Cup.
 His teammates included Johnny Giles, Ray Treacy, Eamonn Gregg and Synan Braddish.
 The starting eleven for Argentina included nine players who later played in the 1978 FIFA World Cup Final.
 Argentina won this game 3–1.
 On these two occasions Tambling was a Waterford United player.

+Death

+Tambling died after a long illness at a care home in Montenotte, Cork, on 3 June 2026.
+He was 84.